Touradam/solar-sense/README.md

 **Making Solar Energy Safer, Smarter & More Sustainable**

-SEPT delivers intelligent rapid shutdown compliance and real-time fault detection through **Solar Sense** — the all-in-one device that protects solar systems while maximizing performance.
+Solar Sense delivers intelligent rapid shutdown compliance and real-time fault detection — the all-in-one device that protects solar systems while maximizing performance.

-## 🌟 About SEPT
+## 🌟 About Solar Sense

-SEPT (Solar Energy Protection Technology) is a solar technology company founded by renewable energy and electrical engineering experts.
+Solar Sense is a solar technology company founded by renewable energy and electrical engineering experts.
 We develop intelligent monitoring and safety solutions for photovoltaic systems.

 ### Our Mission

 To make solar energy systems safer, smarter, and more sustainable through intelligent sensing and machine learning, ensuring every solar panel operates at peak efficiency while protecting people, property, and the planet.

-## 🔌 Solar Sense
+## 🔌 Solar Sense Device

 **Solar Sense** is a low-cost, wireless module-level power electronic (MLPE) device that combines two critical functions: